Story

 Take Out: 39.989399 ,-106.509003

-Starting at the Pumphouse Recreation Site, this four-mile trip is a great option for families and beginner-intermediate rafters.
+Starting at the Pumphouse Recreation Site, this 4-mile trip is a great option for families and beginner-to-intermediate rafters.
 This scenic section of the Upper Colorado River passes through Little Gore Canyon and features Class I-III whitewater rapids that are gentle enough for a leisurely floating trip.
-The take out is four miles down at the Radium Recreation Site.
+The take out is 4 miles down at the Radium Recreation Site.
 Or you can continue the trip toward Rancho del Rio and beyond.

 Put In: Pumphouse Recreation Site